Tamirucode/react-todoitem/README.md

 Users of this website will be able to create a list of todoitem that they need to complete within a certain timeframe.

-It also allows assign them due dates and prioritize them so they stay focused on what todoitems most.
+It also allows assign them due dates and manage your todoitems based on

+three levels of priority: High, Medium, and Low, so they stay focused on what todoitems most.

 It enables cooperative planning, in this case, each user could have their own space with their